 Each reading comes with background music.
-The user can pick what kind they want or let the app randomly choose for you.
+Furthermore, the user can pick what kind they want or let the app randomly choose for you.
 There’s also an option for no music.

 iPhone users can add a Siri shortcut, which lets you start up the app and listen using Siri instead of opening the app and starting the reading manually.